How To Coach The Offensive Line

 Pull Block

-The pull block is often to remove the defensive end from setting the edge of the defense.
+The pull block is often used to remove the defensive end from setting the edge of the defense.

 This block requires precise timing and control as the offensive lineman moves toward the defensive end.